mauer/xmidictrl/docker/README.md

 2. `cd docker`
 3. `make`

-During the very first invocaton this can take several minutes as the two(!) involved Docker images are downloaded for the first time.
+During the very first invocation this can take several minutes as the two(!) involved Docker images are downloaded for the first time.
 Subsequent builds will run in a matter of seconds.